 How automated sensitive data discovery works

 When you enable Amazon Macie for your AWS account, Macie creates an AWS Identity and Access Management (IAM) service-linked role for your account in the current AWS Region.
 The permissions policy for this role allows Macie to call other AWS services and monitor AWS resources on your behalf.
-By using this role, Macie generates and maintains a complete inventory of your Amazon Simple Storage Service (Amazon S3) buckets in the Region.
-The inventory includes information about each of your S3 buckets and the objects in the buckets.
-If you're the Macie administrator for an organization, the inventory includes information about S3 buckets that your member accounts own.
+By using this role, Macie generates and maintains a complete inventory of your Amazon Simple Storage Service (Amazon S3) general purpose buckets in the Region.
+The inventory includes information about each of your S3 buckets and objects in the buckets.
+If you're the Macie administrator for an organization, your inventory includes information about buckets that your member accounts own.
 For more information, see Managing multiple accounts.

 For a brief demonstration of how automated sensitive data discovery works, watch the following video: